Sweeter Than the Day

-Sweeter Than the Day is an album by American keyboardist and composer Wayne Horvitz recorded in 2001 and released on the Canadian Songlines label.
+Sweeter Than the Day is an album by American keyboardist and composer Wayne Horvitz, recorded in 2001 and released on the Canadian Songlines label.

 Reception

-The Allmusic review by David R. Adler awarded the album 4 stars stating "Above all, it's a fantastic-sounding record...
-The music is laid-back and a bit melancholy, with a layered folk-rock eclecticism... both tuneful and highly angular in the same breath".
+The AllMusic review by David R. Adler stated, "Above all, it's a fantastic-sounding record...
+The music is laid-back and a bit melancholy, with a layered folk-rock eclecticism ... both tuneful and highly angular in the same breath".